Motherboard diagnostic tests

 We can conclude that a motherboard fault exists by analyzing these symptoms.
 Here are a few of the issues you might encounter with a faulty PC motherboard.

-However, keep in mind that the problems listed below might be caused by something other than a faulty motherboard or CPU.
+However, remember that the problems listed below might be caused by something other than a faulty motherboard or CPU.

 1. General Symptoms